Optimising treatments of STIs using pharmacokinetics

 You will have successfully obtained an Honours or Masters Degree (or equivalent) and you will need to be an Australian or New Zealand citizen or an Australian permanent resident.
-The project will suit candidates with knowledge of pharmacokinetics, infectious diseases and epidemiology from undergraduate and/or graduate degrees in public health, epidemiology, nursing, medicine, pharmacy or other areas of health, and/or work experience in public health, sexual and reproductive health, evaluation or primary care.
+The project will suit candidates with an undergraduate knowledge of pharmacokinetics, infectious diseases or epidemiology from degrees such as pharmacy, nursing, medicine or similar health or human biology related field.
+Postgraduate experience is ideal but not essential.

-International students with excellent academic results and proficiency in written and spoken English (IELTS score of 7 or more overall and a score of at least 7 in each of the areas of reading, writing, and speaking) will be considered.
+International students with excellent academic results and high proficiency in English (IELTS score of 7 or more overall and a score of at least 7 in each of the areas of reading, writing, and speaking) will be considered.

 Please complete the Expression of Interest form and send a completed copy, along with your CV, academic transcripts from all prior study and academic references as a single pdf document to Dr Fabian Kong: firstname.lastname@example.org.